It turns out that mindfulness — the practice of being fully aware of the present moment — can taste pretty good.

-“If anything, mindful eating is a type of meditation and a skill that can be translated to other areas of life,” Nguyen said.
-“You’re practicing how to be engaged and focused in a task.
+“If anything, mindful eating is a type of meditation and a skill that can be translated to other areas of life,” Nguyen says.
+“You’re practicing how to be engaged and focused on a task.
 Think of it as self-care.
 It improves your nutritional health and well-being.”

 A guided practice

-For those wanting to try mindful eating, Nguyen detailed a guided practice:
+For those wanting to try mindful eating, Nguyen details a guided practice:

-Sight — Before the first bite, look at the food and think about its origins and what it took for the food to get to the plate.
+Sight — Before the first bite, look at the food and think about its origins and how it got to the plate.

 Smell — Note the aromas of the food.